turingschool/slack_attendance_service/README.md

 ### Prerequisites

 In order to use these endpoints, you must identify the channel id where the attendance message was sent, and the timestamp id for that message.
-Copy the link for the message you're trying to take attendance for -- the two values you ened are in the url.
+Copy the link for the message you're trying to take attendance for -- the two values you need are in the url.

 For example, if my link is `https://turingschool.slack.com/archives/C02HRH7MF5K/p1669837541553229`, my channel id is `C02HRH7MF5K` and the timestamp is `1669837541553229`